The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 Solo 401(k) Eligibility

-To be eligible to benefit for the Solo 401(k) plan, investors must meet two eligibility requirements:
+To be eligible to benefit from the Solo 401(k) plan, investors must meet two eligibility requirements:

 • The absence of full-time employees.

-Solo 401(k) eligibility includes the presence of “self employment activity”.
-This generally refers to the ownership and operation of:
+Solo 401(k) eligibility includes the presence of “self-employment activity”.
+This refers to the ownership and operation of:

 • A sole proprietorship